 In a busy household, it can be all too easy to let kids pile their homework on your desk or play around on your computer, but it hardly creates a professional atmosphere.
 If your home is big enough to accommodate an entire room dedicated solely to work, you’re one of the lucky ones.
 If not, simply establish an area where you can use your computer, talk on the phone, and keep important documents stored.

-But even if you’re home alone, having a dedicated office space makes sense – not just to help you stay focused, but to save you money on taxes.
-To claim the home office tax deduction, measure your dedicated office space and calculate the percentage of your home it represents (a 200 square-foot office in a 2,000 square-foot home would be 10%).
-You can then deduct that percentage of costs associated with your home, such as utilities and home improvements.
+Even if you’re home alone, having a dedicated home office space makes sense — not just to help you stay focused but to save you money on taxes.
+To claim the home office tax deduction, measure your dedicated office space and calculate the percentage of your home it represents — for example, a 200 square-foot office in a 2,000 square-foot home would be 10%.
+You can then deduct that percentage of the costs associated with your home, such as utilities and home improvements.

 To qualify for the home office deduction, however, you must use your office exclusively and regularly for business.
 If you only use it casually or you share it with your entire family, it no longer qualifies.
-If you have further questions, consult a tax professional who specializes in small business taxes.
+If you have questions, consult a tax professional from somewhere like H&R Block who specializes in small-business taxes.

-It’s important that your home workspace have all the accoutrements you’d expect in a professional office.
+It’s important that your home workspace has all the accouterments you’d expect in a professional office.
 Of course, what each person deems necessary varies by taste and profession.
 Some items you might consider include: